top of page

 NEW: EDITOR

-Join our team of editors!
+Join our team of editors for the 25th edition of the Journal!
 Starting this fall, you can dive into a diverse set of philosophical texts written by your peer students and choose two on which you will work more closely in a small team and over three feedback rounds.
 Besides being an editor, in the ESJP, you can always take on more responsibility: you can become a lead editor and monitor a small team through the editing process.

 For those who think about joining our editorial board we offer: